 Thank you for your interest in the UC San Diego Chemistry & Biochemistry Graduate Program.
 We have over 300 bright and talented graduate students with diverse backgrounds from all over the world.
 We look forward to next Fall where we will welcome a new group of students from a pool of more than 500 applicants.
 We offer programs for the Doctoral, Masters Thesis, Masters Comprehensive, and Joint Doctoral degrees.
 Below you will find information on the needed application materials and criteria.
-You can find more admissions information by visiting our Frequently Asked Questions page.

 Focus your Statement of Purpose on the reasons you are interested in attending UC San Diego Chemistry and Biochemistry Graduate Program.
 For more detailed information, please visit the Graduate Division Statement of Purpose page.

 We require three letters of recommendation.
 If you have any research experience, we would like to see a letter from your research advisor.
 UC San Diego students applying for the MS program need to submit at least two letters, one of them from a professor in the Chemistry & Biochemistry department.

 If your letter writer missed the online letter of recommendation request email, please follow the instructions below: